mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     declares all IntelliJ IDEA icons.
     The class [MPSIcons](http://127.0.0.1:63320/node?ref=742f6602-5a2f-4313-aa6e-ae1cd4ffdc61%2Fjava%3Ajetbrains.mps.icons%28MPS.Platform%2F%29%2F%7EMPSIcons) declares all MPS icons.

-!!! question "How can you have settings that get saved globally?[^1]"
+!!! question "How can you have settings that get saved globally?"

     You can use preferences only at the project level.
 Use the workaround described in [this answer](https://mps-support.jetbrains.com/hc/en-us/community/posts/115000568670-Create-and-access-a-single-Preference-Component-which-is-common-for-all-projects) or save your values in the global IntelliJ IDEA [Registry](http://127.0.0.1:63320/node?ref=498d89d2-c2e9-11e2-ad49-6cf049e62fe5%2Fjava%3Acom.intellij.openapi.util.registry%28MPS.IDEA%2F%29%2F%7ERegistry).